hasibzunair/peekaboo2/README.md

-# Peekaboo 2: Unsupervised Object Localization in Videos
+# Peekaboo 2: Unsupervised Object Localization in Images and Videos

 This is official code for our work:<br>
-Peekaboo 2: Hiding Parts of an Image for Unsupervised Object Localization in Videos
+Peekaboo 2: Unsupervised Object Localization in Images and Videos
 <br>

 https://github.com/user-attachments/assets/5ff39c8c-5503-47bd-be17-71183b03d35b

 ## Updates

-- \[2025.08.16\] Create demo for Peekaboo 2 on custom video.
+- \[2025.08.16\] Release demo for Peekaboo 2 on images and videos.

 ## 1. Specification of dependencies